Research

 The aggregate and distributional implications of credit shocks on housing and rental markets (with Andrew Hannon & Gonzalo Paz-Pardo)

-Abstract We propose a joint model of the aggregate housing and rental markets in which both house prices and rents are determined endogenously.
-Households can choose their housing tenure status (renters, homeowners, or landlords) depending on their age, wealth, and income.
-We use our model to study the introduction in Ireland in 2015 of macroprudential policies that limited loan-to-value (LTV) and loan-to-income (LTI) ratios of newly originated mortgages.
-The introduction of stringent LTV and LTI ratios mitigates house price growth, but increases rents and reduces homeownership rates.
-As a result, middle-income households are negatively affected.
+Abstract We build a model of the aggregate housing and rental markets in which house prices and rents are determined endogenously.
+Households can choose their housing tenure status (renters, homeowners, or landlords) and the size of their homes depending on their age, income and wealth.
+We use our model to study the impact of changes in credit conditions on house prices, rents and household welfare.
+We analyse the introduction in Ireland in 2015 of policies that limited loan-to-value (LTV) and loan-to-income (LTI) ratios of newly originated mortgages and find that, consistently with empirical evidence, they mitigate house price growth but increase rents.
+Homeownership rates drop, and young and middle-income households are negatively affected by the reform.
+An unexpected permanent rise in real interest rates has similar effects – by making mortgages more expensive and alternative investments more attractive for landlords, it increases rents relative to house prices.

 Work in Progress